sysgears/apollo-universal-starter-kit/README.md

 ```

 4. Run starter kit in development mode.
-For running Android or iOS you need to set in .spinrc.js builders.ios.enabled and/or builders.android.enabled field true.
+For running Android or iOS you need to set in `packages/mobile/.spinrc.js` `config.builders.ios.enabled` and/or `config.builders.android.enabled` field `true`.
 See *Getting Started with React Native* section.

 ```
 yarn watch